mercure-imaging/mercure/docs/intro.rst

 .. topic:: Cleaner

-    The cleaner service deletes processed images after the (configurable) retention period has passed and it is offpeak time (configurable, default: 22:00-06:00).
-The offpeak time was introduced to reduce I/O during receiving and sending exams.
-This applies to discarded images (for which no routing rule had triggered) as well as dispatched images (which have been successfully transferred to the desired targets).
+    The cleaner service deletes processed images after the (configurable) retention period has passed.
+This applies to discarded images (for which no routing rule had triggered) as well as to dispatched images (which have been successfully transferred to the desired targets).
+Because images are kept for a retention period and not deleted right away, it is possible to retrospectively route images for which no routing rule had been defined.
+The cleaner service is only active during off-peak hours (default: 10pm - 6am) to reduce I/O operations during regular work hours when a high number of series are received and dispatched.

 .. topic:: Bookkeeper